Seafood-Globalization-Lab/artis-database/README.md

 6. Click on the arrow by "default 1 app" (this should provide a drop down set of options and details)
 7. Click on the "show" button to reveal the password for the database

+## Setting up local database

-### Creating a connection between the Heroku Database and pgadmin:
+### Create a connection between the Heroku Database and local pgadmin:

 1. Open pgAdmin
 2. Right click on the Server list on the left hand side